theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/mandatory/kibana.rst

 .. attention:: It's necessary to first try to launch the product before starting to create the indexes.
   The reason is because they are created by the components during runtime.
 If the specified index doesn't exist then the message
-  *Unable to fetch mapping.
-Do you have indices matching the pattern* is displayed.
+  "*Unable to fetch mapping.
+Do you have indices matching the pattern*" is displayed.

 .. _Elastic Search: https://www.elastic.co/guide/en/elasticsearch/reference/2.3/_installation.html
 .. _Kibana: https://www.elastic.co/downloads/kibana